 Mrs Catlow is excited to announce that St. Joseph's will be running an ECO club every Tuesday, from 3.30 pm until 4.30 pm.

 The club will have similiar activities to last year's Cool club.
-However, this year it will be only open to Key Stage 2 children and will be weekly as opposed to fortnightly.
+However, this year it will be only open to all pupils from Year 2 upwards and will be weekly as opposed to fortnightly.

 The club aims to make St. Joseph's School even more environmentally friendly.
 We will be working out what to grow in our Pop Bottle Greenhouse and hope to visit one that is already up and running for inspiration.
 Likewise, we will participate in a range of environmental projects from recyclable crafts to gardening to increasing environmental awareness.